 What can you do with two minutes?

 Two minutes to tell a story about what you stand for as a professional.

-That story could be written by a happy customer, about their triumphant quest to replace that special something that only you can provide.
+That story could be about a customer’s triumphant quest to replace that special something that only you can provide.

 Or that point of contact could turn into disappointment.